cloudacademypilot/mlops-with-azure-machine-learning/steps/4_working-with-linting-and-unit-testing-in-github-actions/documentation.md

 - Run the tests with ```pytest tests/```
 - The results of the tests will show in the output of the workflow you run.

-## Exercise 2: Integrate code checks with pull requests

-To trigger a GitHub Actions workflow when a pull request is created, you can use ```on: pull_request```.

-You want to ensure that a pull request may only be merged when all quality checks have passed.

 ### Defining the workflow